top of page

 To obtain the PVIS certification, candidates must complete the following requirements:

-OSHA Outreach Training Program for the Construction Industry: This 10-hour training ensures that installers know safety protocols for construction sites.
+• OSHA Outreach Training Program for the Construction Industry: This 10-hour training ensures that solar installers know safety protocols for construction sites.

-Passing a certification exam: Tests the candidate’s knowledge specifically related to solar panel installation.
+• Passing a solar installer certification exam: Tests the candidate’s knowledge specifically related to solar panel installation.

 The PVIS solar installer certification is beneficial for various professionals within the solar industry, including: